Chidoge/RFC913/README.md

 Works as protocol dictates.

 ###### RETR/SEND/STOP
 Works as protocol dictates.
+When a file is retrieved it will be stored in the root folder where the Makefile is.
 You cannot call SEND/STOP without first calling RETR succesfully.

 ###### STOR/SIZE
 Works as protocol dictates.
+You can only store files that are available in the root folder where the Makefile is.
 The client will automatically call SIZE after a successful STOR call.
 But the user may not call SIZE without first calling  STOR successfully.

 ###### DONE
 Works as protocol dictates.